-SSC CHSL 2018: Exam from tomorrow, important last moment reminders
+SSC CHSL 2018: Important tips and reminders

-SSC CHSL 2018: The Staff Selection Commission (SSC) will finally be conducting the Combined Higher Secondary Level (10+2) examination tomorrow, on March 4 (Sunday).
+SSC CHSL 2018: The Combined Higher Secondary Level (10+2) examination commenced from March 4 (Sunday) and is being held by the Staff Selection Commission (SSC).
 Conducted for recruitment to various 3,259 posts, through this exam vacancies will be filled for LDC/JSA, Postal assistant/sorting assistant and DEO.
 The exam will be conducted in computer-based mode and will continue till March 26.
 Those who will clear the Tier I examination would be called for the Tier II examination which is scheduled for July 8.

-Only few hours are left for the exam to begin and it is very important for the candidates to keep certain things in mind for smooth performance so as to pass with flying colours.
+During this crucial time, it is very important for the candidates to keep certain things in mind for smooth performance so as to pass with flying colours.

 Admit card: The first thing you should check in the morning is your admit card.
 Do not leave your house without it in any case as you will be denied an entry into the examination hall if you fail to carry the same.